Coin-Op Telephone Line Music

 and produce telephone music line systems in the 1940s as a counterpart to the

-real jukeboxes on location in the big cities, it was certainly not a new
+real jukeboxes on location in the big cities, it was certainly not a new invention.
+Way back in the 1890s several coin-op

-course also other countries in Europe.
-The
+and of course also other countries in Europe.

-famous French inventor Clément Agnès Ader
+The famous French inventor Clément Agnès Ader

 (1841-1925) demonstrated 'the musical telephone' on the 9th August, 1881, at

-the l'Exposition Internationale d'Electricité in Paris.
-Clément Agnès Ader
+the l'Exposition Internationale d'Electricité

-called the invention, the Théâtrophone, an amalgam of the two Greek
+an amalgam of the two Greek words theatron and

-words theatron and phonè meaning théâtre (theatre) and voix
+phonè meaning théâtre

-from the Opera de Paris via lines laid through the sewers to the Palais de
+the transmitted sounds from the Opera de Paris via lines laid through the

-Compagnie du Théâtrophone, to operate the telephone music line systems was
+demonstration took place.
+The commercial company, Compagnie du Théâtrophone, to operate the telephone music line systems

-minutes and 1 Franc for 5 minutes listening time, and the Théâtrophone
+for 2 1/2 minutes and 1 Franc for 5 minutes listening time, and the Théâtrophone was soon followed in 1895 by the Electrophone,

-British equivalent to the French 'mother system' and operated by the Universal
+which was a mainly British equivalent to the French 'mother system' and

-Telephone Company in London.
-The Electrophone is mentioned, by the
+operated by the Universal Telephone Company in London.
+The Electrophone

-way, in the short story entitled "The Assyrian Rejuvenator" by
+is mentioned, by the way, in the short story entitled "The Assyrian

-Clifford Ashdown (Richard
+Rejuvenator" by Clifford Ashdown (Richard

 Austin Freeman, 1862-1943): "...Although the